cataniamatt/mongodb-docker/README.md

-# MongoDB Step-by-Step
+# MongoDB Docker Container Step-by-Step
-This is a guide for creating a simple MongoDB database with some collections and documents.
+This is a guide for creating a simple MongoDB database with some collections and documents as a Docker container.
 In MongoDB, a collection is similar to a table in SQL while documents are similar to rows in tables.

 ![MongoDB Logo](https://github.com/cataniamatt/mongodb-docker/blob/main/mongodb.png)